- TAX INFO

 - Fees to employment agencies and other costs to look for a new job in your present occupation, even if you do not get a new job.

 - Certain business use of part of your home.
-For details, including limits that apply, use TeleTax topic 509 (see page 93 of the Form 1040 instructions) or see Pub.
+For details, including limits that apply, use TeleTax topic 509 (see the Form 1040 instructions) or see Pub.
 587.

 - Certain educational expenses.
-For details, use TeleTax topic 513 (see page 93 of the Form 1040 instructions) or see Pub.
+For details, use TeleTax topic 513 (see the Form 1040 instructions) or see Pub.
 970. Reduce your educational expenses by any tuition and fees deduction you claimed on Form 1040, line 34.

 Enter the fees you paid for preparation of your tax return, including fees paid for filing your return electronically.
 If you paid your tax by credit or debit card, include the convenience fee you were charged on line 23 instead of this line.